US Trademarks are registered by the US Patent and Trademark Office (“USPTO”).

 The first step to register a trademark is filing an application with the US Patent and Trademark Office, which can be done online at USPTO.gov.
 The application is then reviewed by a trademark examining attorney to ensure that it meets the requirements for registration.
+Because unviability due to a prior conflicting registration is common, a trademark clearance search may be a good idea.

 If the examining attorney determines that the application meets the requirements for registration, it will be published for opposition.
 After publication, third-parties have 30 days to file an objection to registration of the trademark.

-The trademark registration will issue if no objection is filed during the opposition period and if the trademark was previously used in commerce.
-The term in commerce has a particular legal meaning.
+The trademark registration will issue if no objection is filed during the opposition period and if the trademark was previously used “in commerce.”
+The term “in commerce” has a particular legal meaning.
 If the trademark has not yet been used in commerce, the trademark registration will issue after a statement of use (“SOU”) is filed.

 Do you need an attorney to register a trademark?